-The term "subject" used in the remainder of Section 2.80 is construed to be a major commitment of a student's intellectual effort, explicitly in the nine-to 15-unit range, and usually 12 units.
+The term "subject" used in the remainder of Section 2.80 is construed to be a major commitment of a student's intellectual effort, explicitly in the 9- to 15-unit range, and usually 12 units.

-To be recommended for the degree of Bachelor of Science, a student must have attended the Institute at least three regular academic terms, which ordinarily must include the term of graduation.
-He or she must have completed satisfactorily a program of study approved in accordance with the Rules and Regulations of the Faculty, including the following:
+- 2.83 To be recommended for the degree of Bachelor of Science, a student must have attended the Institute at least three regular academic terms, which ordinarily must include the term of graduation.
+He or she must have completed satisfactorily a program of study approved in accordance with the Rules and Regulations of the Faculty, including the following: - a.
+The General Institute Requirements, intended to offer a broad education in humanistic and scientific disciplines: - 1) Six core science subjects, one subject from each of the following groups: 3.091 or 5.11; 7.011, 7.012, 7.013, or 7.014; 8.01 or 8.012; 8.02, 8.021, or 8.022; 18.01, 18.011, 18.012, or 18.013; and 18.02, 18.021, 18.022, or 18.023.
+The available choices shall be equivalent as prerequisites for Departmental programs.

-- a.
-The General Institute Requirements, intended to offer a broad education in humanistic and scientific disciplines: - 1) Five course science subjects, one subject from each of the following groups: 3.091 or 5.11; 8.01 or 8.012; 8.02, 8.021, or 8.022; 18.01, 18.011, 18.012, or 18.013; and 18.02, 18.021, 18.022, or 18.023.
-The available choices shall be equivalent as prerequisites for Departmental programs. - 2) Three Science Distribution subjects, at least two of which are not in a student's own department (including one or more not used to satisfy the student's Departmental program). - 3) One Laboratory subject of 12 units, or two Laboratory courses of at least six units each, so that the Laboratory work will call for a major commitment of the student's attention; it is suggested that students satisfy at least a portion of the Laboratory Requirements during the first two years. - 4) The Humanities, Arts, and Social Sciences Requirement, consisting of eight subjects, with distribution and concentration components as voted by the Faculty. - 5) The Writing Requirement. - 6) The Physical Education Requirement. - b.
+- 2) Two Restricted Electives in Science and Technology, at least one of which is not in a student's own department. - 3) One Laboratory subject of 12 units, or two Laboratory courses of at least six units each, so that the Laboratory work will call for a major commitment of the student's attention; it is suggested that students satisfy at least a portion of the Laboratory Requirements during the first two years. - 4) The Humanities, Arts, and Social Sciences Requirement, consisting of eight subjects, with distribution and concentration components as voted by the Faculty. - 5) The Writing Requirement. - 6) The Physical Education Requirement. - b.
 A total of at least 180 but not more than 198 units (excluding ROTC units) as follows: - 1) At least 96 units in courses offered by MIT. - 2) Unrestricted electives totaling at least 48 units. - 3) A Departmental program normally including up to 132 units and the equivalent of 11 subjects; but the Committee on Curricula may approve Departmental programs including up to the equivalent of 12 and one-half subjects and 150 units.
 In addition, Departmental programs may specify or expect up to three subjects that are also used by students to satisfy the General Institute Requirements, with the understanding that the department would allow specified substitutions of closely related subjects in other departments where possible.

 Departmental requirements shall permit the student to schedule his or her program each year within a normal load of the equivalent of eight or eight and one-half subjects and shall guarantee at least 12 units of unrestricted elective time in the freshman year.
-It is normally expected that the core science subjects can be completed during the first year and that the Science Distribution Requirement and half of the Humanities, Arts, and Social Sciences Requirement can be completed during the first two years.
+It is normally expected that most of the core science subjects can be completed during the first year and that the Restricted Electives in Science and Technology and half of the Humanities, Arts, and Social Sciences Requirement can be completed during the first two years.